A Fourier Analytical Approach to Estimation of Smooth Functions in Gaussian Shift Model: Numerical Simulation

 \subsection{Bias reduction}

-We choose two different base functions $h$ to test the performance.
-One is $h_1(x) = (2x)^{2.75}$ with $x\in[0,1]$ and the other is $h_2(x) = (2x)^{3.75}$ with $x\in[0,1]$.
+We choose two different base functions $h(x)$ with $x\in[0,1]$ to test the performance.
+One is $h_1(x) = (2x)^{2.75}$ and the other is $h_2(x) = (2x)^{3.75}$.
 The scalar factor is used to avoid overflow of the function values when the dimension $d$ is large.
 Especially, the underlying function values for both cases are normalized to a constant for this case in order to force the function magnitude to be bounded.
 One should notice that $h_1(x) = (2x)^{2.75}$ belongs to the H\"{o}lder class with smoothness at most $s=2.75$ while $h_2(x) = (2x)^{3.75}$ belongs to the one with $s=3.75$.
 In other words, $h_2$ has a higher smoothness condition than $h_1$.
-The data for bias comparison for both cases are listed in Table \ref{tb:adp_s2_bias} and Table \ref{tb:adp_s3_bias} respectively in the appendix, and they are plotted in Fig. \ref{fig: bias-s2} and Fig. \ref{fig: bias-s3}.
-The metric we use is $|\EE_{\btheta}g(\bx) -f(\btheta)|$, where $\EE_{\btheta}g(\bx)$ is simulated by averaging the outcome of 20000 independent trials.
+The data for bias comparison for both cases are listed in Table~\ref{tb:adp_s2_bias} and Table~\ref{tb:adp_s3_bias} respectively in the appendix, and they are plotted in Figure~\ref{fig: bias-s2} and Figure~\ref{fig: bias-s3}.
+The metric we use is $|\EE_{\btheta}g(\bar{\bx}) -f(\btheta)|$, where $\EE_{\btheta}g(\bar{\bx})$ is simulated by sample mean of 20000 independent trials.

 As we can see, for both cases, the bias reduction phenomena are very obvious.
-The dash lines which plot $(d/n)^{2.75/2}$ and $(d/n)^{3.75/2}$ are supposed to be of the same order as the upper bounds on the bias of our estimators as proved in Theorem \ref{theorem: bias}.
+The dash lines which plot $(d/n)^{2.75/2}$ and $(d/n)^{3.75/2}$ are supposed to be of the same order as the upper bounds on the bias of our estimators as proved in Theorem~\ref{theorem: bias}.
 The simulation results align with the bounds quite well.
 Sometimes, the actual bias can pass the line, we think these discrepancies may be due to the constant factors appeared in the bounds and the implementation issue we mentioned above.